purescript-react/purescript-react-basic-hooks/README.md

 - [A Todo App](./examples/todo-app/src/TodoApp.purs) (components, inputs, state)
 - [Context](./examples/context/src/Context.purs) (creating and consuming React context)
 - [Aff helper](./examples/aff/src/AffEx.purs) (async state management)

-_A note on Refs:_ The `Ref` type is useful for all kinds of state (anything which shouldn't trigger a render when changed), particularly references to DOM nodes as in the example.
-Unfortunately, while this module remains a small extension to the existing react-basic library it won't be possible to pass a `ref` prop to the native DOM components from `React.Basic.DOM`.
-In the meantime, use `element (unsafeCreateDOMComponent "div") { ref: elementRef }`.